IBM/operand-deployment-lifecycle-manager/docs/install/install.md

 So far, the ODLM operator installation is completed.
 Next, you can start to install other common service operators.

 ## 4. Manage Other Operators with ODLM

+### (Optional) Update OperandRegistry and OperandConfig instances

+This is an optional step to install operand deployment lifecycle manager.
+You can update OperandRegistry and OperandConfig instances [post installation](#post-installation) as well.

+- You can edit `OperandRegistry` instances to update operators.
+For more detail, you can check [How to update OperandRegistry](../design/how-to-update-operandregistry)
+- You can edit `OperandConfig` instances to update operands.
+For more detail, you can check [How to update OperandConfig](../design/how-to-update-operandconfig)

 ### Create Operand Request